Canaan (son of Ham): Curse of Canaan

 The usurpation theory is similarly believed by Albert Barnes.
 According to Barne's exegesis of Genesis 10:18, the Canaanite clans scattered after the Tower of Babel incident and settled in the southern Levant, where they named the region after themselves.
 It is unknown whether they were dispersed violently or not.
 However, Canaan's cousin, Nimrod, had a "grasping tendency", making Barnes believe that Canaan had similar qualities.
-Thus, Canaan's settlement of the southern Levant was interpreted as a violent conquest, with Canaan "seizing upon the country with a high hand".
+Thus, Canaan's settlement of the southern Levant was interpreted as a violent conquest, with Canaan "seizing upon the country with a high hand"..

-In Islam

-In the Qur'an, Noah has four sons, the youngest of whom refuses to board the ark and subsequently drowns.
-Although unnamed in the text, tradition sometimes refers to him as Kan'an, an Arabic version of "Canaan."
-Alternatively, this figure is sometimes named Yam instead.
-However, this has not been supported by any textual revelation nor by any prophetic tradition [Hadith], and it is mostly traced to influence of the Jewish scholars’ interpretation of the Genesis 9:20-27, which later was adopted by some Muslim scholars without relying on any religious text nor revelation.